Find your garden center

 Climate plays a crucial role in determining which seeds will thrive in your garden.
 Different plants have varying requirements for temperature, humidity, and growing seasons.
 To select the right seeds, you first need to identify your climate zone.
 This can be done by referring to the USDA Hardiness Zone Map or similar resources in your region.
 These maps categorize areas based on average annual minimum temperatures, helping you understand which plants are likely to survive and flourish.

 For instance, if you live in a region with hot, dry summers, you might want to choose drought-resistant seeds.
 Conversely, if your area experiences cold winters, look for seeds that can withstand frost.
 Australian seeds, for example, are often well-suited for regions with similar climates to Australia, where plants need to thrive in warm, dry conditions.
+If you live in a region with acidic soil and cool climates, you might want to explore cranberry harvest opportunities, including seasonal vacancies, as these conditions are ideal for growing cranberries.
 Understanding your local climate will guide you in selecting seeds that are more likely to succeed.

 Evaluating Your Soil Type